iskanderbentaleb/Suivi-Express/readme.txt

 ----------------- git & github -----------------------

+A) :  git

-1) start tracking project
+1) this commande : start tracking project
-    - git init
+    > git init
-2) .gitignore File : is used what foleder we should not put in github public
+2) this File : ).gitignore) : is used what foleder we should not put in github public

-3) save this version of code : (like waiting room befor offecial saved) -> git add . / git add index.html we . is all project / or we can spicify file like: index.html 4)
+3) this commande : save this version of code :  ) it is like ) waiting room befor offecial saved
+    > git add . / git add index.html
+    we (.) is all project / or we can spicify file like: index.html

+4) this commande : use to save your change in git ( offecial )
+    > git commit -m "Initial commit"
+    "Initial commit" is what we change for example : ux/ux change colors // reminde you what you change
+    - we used to make make this part of project is part of history

+5) this is for status of file what we changed
+    > git status

+B) :   github

+1) create repesetory

+2) this commande : tell git where is your repository is located
+    > git remote add origin https://github.com/username/repo-name.git

+3) this commande : rename your current branch to "main"
+    > git branch -M main

+4) this
+    > git push -u origin main